R&D // Measurement Infrastructure P&L Readiness

 Expansion Efficiency

-How much additional revenue existing customers generate relative to support cost, success cost, enablement and product investment.
-Kills the false divide between acquisition, retention and product teams.
+How much additional revenue existing customers generate relative to the cost of support, enablement and growth investment.
+This metric exposes the false divide between acquisition teams and retention teams.
+Both are operating within the same economic system... the org chart just doesn't reflect it.

 05